alsadiamir/SistemiDigitaliProgetto/README.md

 imgnew.txt <-- txt with the original grayscale of Immagine.png bits 0-255

-myfile.txt <-- txt with the grayscale of blurredres.png 0-255
+myfile.txt <-- txt with the grayscale of blurredres.png bits 0-255